Types of private apparatus

 Private utility services

 Services such as gas, electricity, water, communications, and drainage may be placed in the highway by registered organisations.
-A Section 50 licence is required and is usually granted for a limited time until the infrastructure is adopted by a statutory undertaker.
+A Section 50 licence is required.
+If the infrastructure is being adopted by the relevant Statutory Undertaker, proof of adoption will be required as part of the application.

 Highway authority rights and responsibilities